 Not everyone lives at 8,000 feet.
 We’re guessing that unless you’re visiting from somewhere in Colorado, home for you is closer to sea level.
 Combine the high altitude of Snowmass with our fickle weather patterns and packing/preparing for your family vacation can quickly turn from exciting to daunting.
 We’re here to take the pressure off with this cheat sheet for everything from packing to altitude sickness.
 Here’s everything you need to know before you go!

 Thanks to our notoriously fickle weather patterns, dressing in the mountains can be a hard thing to perfect.
 Temperatures in Colorado can range from warm spring days, to blustery winter storms within the course of an afternoon.
 The right layers can make or break your day and being able to adjust on the go will make you infinitely more comfortable.
-Most importantly, make sure to not wear cotton, it will not keep you warm.
+Most importantly: don’t wear cotton.
+It will not keep you warm.
 So, before you start packing your suitcase here are a few essentials to consider bringing to Snowmass:

 Last but not least, don’t forget to pack a swimsuit for a soak in the hot tub after a long day out and about.
 This is your basic checklist for what to pack.
 Having the right base layers will keep you warm and dry, but also having an insulated jacket with a layer you can take off if you warm is great whether you are skiing, or just out for a walk in the snow.
 Once you are in town, if you forgot anything, we have plenty of shops to keep you covered.